 - Step 2: Nationality Assessment: If you do NOT have a Standard Route (as determined in Step 1 above), complete our FREE on-line Nationality Assessment.
 Your input is filtered against the criteria of hundreds of Non-Standard British Citizenship solutions that we know of.
 Your Results Page - the final page on the assessment - will set out all your possible solutions.

-- Step 3: British Passport Review.
+- Step 3: Status Trace.
 From your Results Page (reached in Step 2), you can instruct Philip Gamble (our founder and senior partner, and widely regarded as the world's leading expert on the subject) to review your family tree that you create in Step 2.
 By ordering this FREE review, you are asking Philip for his opinion on your chances of claiming UK Citizenship.
 Philip will respond by email with a Definite, Likely, Possible, Unlikely or Remote answer.

-- Step 4: Status Trace.
+- Step 4: Citizenship Report.
 You instruct Philip Gamble and his team of specialists in London to review copies of your family documents and research your rights to British Citizenship.
 After searching for any possible way in which you can qualify, they will write a detailed Nationality Report, giving you a Yes/No answer.
 A fee of £350 applies.

 What should I do NOW?